 The B-fit anatomical design conforms to the hiker's feet.
 This feature also ensures high levels of comfort and minimal movement.
 Therefore, hikers won't injure their feet/ankles, on longer hikes.
 Apart from the high price being a complaint, hikers claim the shoes get hot.
 It also makes them difficult to wear on longer hikes or warmer hiking days.

 The average cost of the hiking shoes is one hundred thirty dollars to one hundred sixty.
-Reviews on Amazon for these shoes are 4.6 out of 5-stars.

 The mesh, 3D printing exterior, and Vibram outsole provide hikers a great deal of stability and traction on trails.
 Merrell air cushion heel helps minimize the impact on landings.